djessich/cookbook-pyload/README.md

 ### Why does this cookbook does not provide an Upstart config on Upstart enabled platforms?

-We are currently working on an Upstart configuration file for Pyload.
-As this was not working well in the first place, we decided to just use the well-developed and working Sys-V-Init script on Upstart enabled platforms.
-In future releases, we may be able to include an Upstart configuration file in this cookbook.
+On Upstart enabled platforms, we will just add a Sys-V-Init script and no Upstart configuration.

 ### Why are there no unpacking software installed by the cookbook, such as `unzip` or `unrar`?